CMCD1996/Portfolio/_posts/2021-02-02-book-review-wbba.md

 ---
 layout: post
-title: "Book Review VII: When Breath Becomes Air by Paul Kalanithi "
+title: "Book Review VII: When Breath Becomes Air by Paul Kalanithi (Review in Progress) "
 ---

 This entry is a continuation of my book review series.